 II.
 Choosing Sources for Your Bibliography

-There are two good strategies to begin identifying possible sources for your bibliography--one that looks back into the literature and one that looks forward.
+There are two good strategies to begin identifying possible sources for your bibliography--one that looks back into the literature and one that projects forward based on tracking citations.

 NOTE: Appropriate sources to include can be anything that you believe has value in understanding the research problem.
 Be creative in thinking about possible sources, including non-textual items, such as, films, maps, photographs, and audio recordings, or archival documents and primary source materials, such as, diaries, government documents, collections of personal correspondence, meeting minutes, and official memorandums.
 Consult with a librarian if you're not sure how to locate these types of materials for your bibliography.